lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 The same situation would happen again every once in a while when Lunch Money experienced a spike in signups.

 While this was still sustainable, as in, I could reply to every support ticket within a reasonable amount of time, it wasn't optimal.
 It was difficult to wake up every day to my main inbox full of unread emails.
-It was the worst kind of reminder for all the things I've yet to do.
+It was a nagging reminder for all the things I've yet to do but had no idea about yet.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)
 The biggest issues were: